door7302/demo-closed-loop/README.md

 ## Installation

-We consider you use a Debian linux distribution with these following tools pre-installed:
+We assume you are using a Debian linux distribution with these following tools pre-installed:
 - git
 - python 3.12 (min)
 - pip3